Religious Studies (RLST)

 RLST 310 JEWISH LAW AND ETHICS (3)

 Response of Jewish law and ethics to medical ethics, war, citizenship, environment, family, sexual ethics, government, contemporary state of Israel, women's issues, and Jewish/Gentile relationships in a multi-denominational approach.
-Prerequisite: One course in PHIL or RLST or consent of instructor.
+Core: Ethical Issues & Perspectives.

 RLST 311 JEWISH MYSTICISM AND KABBALAH (3)